-- 1. For the calculation of unit issue and redemption prices, the market values of the assets (net asset value) belonging to the UCITS Fund less borrowings undertaken and other liabilities (net asset value) is determined and divided by the number of units in circulation (unit value).
+- For the calculation of unit issue and redemption prices, the market values of the assets (net asset value) belonging to the UCITS Fund less borrowings undertaken and other liabilities (net asset value) is determined and divided by the number of units in circulation (unit value).
 If special unit classes for the UCITS Fund are introduced in accordance with Section 16, Paragraph 2, then the unit value and the issue and redemption prices shall be determined separately.
-The assets are valued in accordance with Sections 168 and 169 KAGB and the Regulation on the Content, Scope and Presentation of Accounting for Funds, Investment Stock Corporations and Investment Limited Partnerships and on the Valuation of Assets held by Investment Funds (Investment Accounting and Valuation Ordinance - KARBV). - 2.
-The issue price is the unit value of the UCITS Fund plus any issue premium established in the SIC pursuant to Section 165, Paragraph 2 (8) KAGB.
-The redemption price is the unit value of the UCITS Fund plus any redemption fee established in the SIC pursuant to Section 165, Paragraph 2 (8) KAGB.

-- 3. The settlement date for purchase and redemption orders is no later than the next valuation date following the receipt of the purchase or redemption order, unless specified otherwise in the SIC. - 4.
+The assets are valued in accordance with Sections 168 and 169 KAGB and the Investment Accounting and Valuation Ordinance (KARBV). - The issue price is the unit value of the UCITS Fund plus any issue premium established in the SIC pursuant to Section 165, Paragraph 2 (8) KAGB.
+The redemption price is the unit value of the UCITS Fund plus any redemption fee established in the SIC pursuant to Section 165, Paragraph 2 (8) KAGB. - The settlement date for purchase and redemption orders is no later than the next valuation date following the receipt of the purchase or redemption order, unless specified otherwise in the SIC. - 4.
 Issue and redemption prices will be determined on each exchange trading day.
 Unless specified otherwise in the SIC, on public holidays that are exchange trading days, as well as on 24 and 31 December each year, the Company and the Custodian Bank may refrain from determining the value; details are discussed in the Sales Prospectus.